StarlitGhost/selfhost-ttrss/README.md

 This relies on my [base docker services](https://github.com/StarlitGhost/selfhost-base).
 You'll want to symlink that project's .env file into this project's directory and set `POSTGRES_USER` and `POSTGRES_PW` in it.

-Once that's done you can just spin it up.
+Once that's done you can just spin it up with `docker-compose up -d`.
 The remainder of the setup is done online at `rss.${DOMAIN_BASE}`